legal resources necessary to hold negligent facilities accountable.

 As a part of the investigation, surveyors found that the facility had “failed to conduct the Abuse Registry screening” for numerous staff members including twenty-five Certified Nursing Assistants (CNAs), six Licensed Practical Nurses (LPNs), one Registered Nurse (RN), two Speech Therapists, one Physical Therapist, one Housekeeping Employee, one Activity Employee, one Business Office Employee, one Occupational Therapist, and one Certified Occupational Therapy Assistant.”

 Did your loved one suffer injury or harm while residing as a resident at Gallatin Health Care Center?
 If so, contact the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Sumner County victims of mistreatment living in long-term facilities including nursing homes in Gallatin.
+Our network of attorneys fights aggressively on behalf of Sumner County victims of mistreatment living in long-term facilities including nursing homes in Gallatin.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your case today to ensure your rights are protected.

 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones making upfront payments for our legal services until after we have successfully resolved your monetary compensation claim through a negotiated settlement or jury trial award.